Cardiff riot: Police won't say why they pursued Ely crash teens

 "But the IOPC are conducting an independent investigation on whether any pursuit has taken place so I can't fully answer your question today."

-Bacon detailed a timeline of events and said the crash took place half a mile away from the police vehicle.
+Ms Bacon laid out a timeline of events and said the crash, which killed the two best friends, took place half a mile away from the police vehicle.

-Harvey and Kyrees' deaths sparked a riot on Monday evening, which saw cars set alight, fireworks thrown at police and 15 officers injured.
+Harvey and Kyrees' deaths sparked a riot which saw cars set alight, fireworks thrown at police and 15 officers injured.

 Some residents claimed that the boys were being chased by police when they were killed in the crash.

-But earlier on Wednesday, South Wales Police and Crime Commissioner Alun Michael said officers had assured him the youths were not chased when they were killed.
+South Wales Police and Crime Commissioner Alun Michael initially said officers had not been chasing the teenagers when they died.

+At Wednesday's press conference, Ms Bacon said South Wales Police was aware of concerns around the timeline of events, including CCTV footage.

+She outlined the timeline from when the boys' bike travelled towards the police vehicle in Frank Road, before turning around at 17:59, to the crash which happened about two minutes later.